Esraa-Bahaa/Esraa-Bahaa/README.md

 </p>

 ## 🚀 About Me
-Communications Engineering student with a growing focus on Data Analysis and Business Intelligence.
+Communications Engineering student & DEPI Data Analysis trainee , with a growing focus on Data Analysis and Business Intelligence.

 Skilled in Python, SQL, Excel, and Power BI, with hands-on experience in data cleaning, dashboard creation, and reporting through analytical projects and technical training.